asso-msn/helloasso-discord-role/README.md

 script *should* work fine without the ability to save, but it is not the scenario it was designed for.

+## Limitations

+- Discord's API call to get the members of a Discord server returns chunks of 1000 users.
+Currently, no support for getting an higher members count than this is implemented in this script.

 ## License

 MIT.